blamelesshq/proxy-function/docs/AZURE-GUIDE.md

 | Content          | This project provides a Terraform script with 10 Terraform modules to configure and deploy the required cloud infrastructure in Azure and the Blameless proxy function. |
 | Deployment steps | 1.
 Deploy all necessary Azure resources in one single Terraform command.

+For more tech detail description on the deployment go to  [AZURE-INDEPTH-TECH-GUIDE](./AZURE-INDEPTH-TECH-GUIDE.md) document and [FuncCodeBuilder](./FuncCodeBuilder.md) documents.

 ## PREREQUISITES